Posted on March 8, 2017 by Heritage

 But the word “cheap” has a negative connotation for a reason, and Heritage does not sell “cheap” buildings.
-When it comes to an investment, like a steel building that you plan to use for decades, doesn’t it make sense to make sure you instead get a good value?
+When it comes to investment, like a steel building that you plan to use for decades, doesn’t it make sense to ensure you get a good value instead?
 Value is not defined as the lowest price you can get for an item.
 It is defined as “the relative worth, merit or importance of an item.”

 Many people assume that the cost of a steel building is based on square footage, or simply length times width.
 It’s important to understand that while the size of a building does play a role in the cost, it is not even the most important factor in calculating cost.

 Steel is sold by weight – the heavier your building, the more it will cost for both the building and the freight.

 What adds more steel, i.e. additional weight, to a building?
 Eave height, interior columns, additional bracing, bay size, framed openings, and heavier panel gauge just to name a few.
 Geographical areas with above-average wind or snowfall have specific design requirements that increase cost.
 Some of these cost-adding features may be necessitated by the building’s end-use; some may be influenced by your aesthetic preferences.